Healing with Energy

 and are meant for educational purposes.

-Dr. Nathan Lipton reviews how he uses the Chi Machine and HotHouse with his patients.
-He also discusses current medical practice with precriptions and how he feels energy medicine will impact the medical field.
+Dr. Nathan Lipton reviews how he uses the Chi Machine and SOQI Ceramic FIR Dome (formerly the HotHouse) with his patients.
+He also discusses current medical practice with prescriptions and how he feels energy medicine will impact the medical field.

 Doctors and the Chi Machine